21 Best Cold Hardy Chickens: Egg Laying, Meat & Dual-Purpose

 17. Sussex Chicken (Dual Purpose)

-Sussex chickens are a docile breed that’s known for their beautiful plumage and excellent laying abilities.
+Sussex chickens are a docile breed known for their beautiful plumage and excellent laying abilities.
 They’re available in brown, buff, coronation, light, red, silver, speckled, and white with red earlobes.

 They lay medium light-colored (cream, tan, brown) eggs.
 They are docile and alert chickens having great laying during winters.
 It is a lovely dual-purpose chicken.